 If you arrive directly into Sharm El Sheikh, Dahab, Nuweiba, or Taba, you may receive a free 15-day Sinai resort stamp.

 This stamp does not allow visits to Cairo, Luxor, or mainland Egypt.
-To explore beyond Sinai, you need a regular visa (VOA or e-Visa).
+To explore beyond Sinai, you need a regular visa (VOA or e-Visa), especially if you plan to see iconic sites such as the Egyptian Museum of Cairo or venture into Luxor City.

 Single Entry vs. Multiple Entry: Which Should You Choose?

-- Multiple-entry: Best if you’ll visit Jordan or another country during your trip and then re-enter Egypt.
+Multiple-entry: Best if you’ll visit Jordan or another country during your trip and then re-enter Egypt, aligning well with combination itineraries like Egypt and Jordan Tours.

 How Long Can You Stay in Egypt on a Tourist Visa?